yushasama/koishiteru/public/comp/writeups_md/greedy_iv.md

 * Model as "find boundary where $P(\theta)$ flips."
 * Use half-open $[lo, hi)$ and first-true as your default.
-* Write linear greedy checks: pack under cap, count pieces, sum outputs, sum deficits.
+* Write linear greedy checks: pack under cap, sum outputs, sum deficits.
 * Guard every product and sum with 64-bit, use `__int128` for $a_i \cdot x$.
 * Compute tight bounds; if unsure, lift.
 * Expect $O(n \log U)$.
 The only hard part is the predicate.